LeeJackWho/Python3/README.md

 # Python3
-Say hello to python and Learning Python code
+Say hello to Python and Learning Python code